Business Electricity Rates & Prices

 Business energy users located in Western Australia, Tasmania, parts of regional Queensland and the Northern Territory have less retailer choice and electricity rates continue to be set within a government regulated market.

 Most retailers offer separate business electricity plans business plans with different terms from residential electricity offers.
 Whether you're looking to invest your savings back into growing your business, or lock in rates and an attractive discount for a set period to provide certainty over your business costs, Make It Cheaper's business energy experts can guide you through the process of finding a better business energy deal for you.

 Where to find business electricity rates from energy suppliers

 All Australian retailers in deregulated markets (listed above) are required to clearly set out business electricity rates in an Energy Price Fact Sheet.

 Make It Cheaper Australia compare business electricity rates and plans across a panel of ten energy retailers.
-You can access the Energy Price Fact Sheets of retailers in our panel using the below links to their website:
+You can find out more information about retailers on the following links: